augustoasl/AnaliseIncendiosBrasil/README.md

 # Analise Incendios Brasil
-Análise do Risco e Intensidade de Incêndios no Brasil: Aplicação Prática de Funções SQL no SQL Server para Análise de Dados
+Análise do Risco e Intensidade de Incêndios no Brasil: Uma aplicação prática de SQL

 Confira a análise completa publicada no Medium através do link: